Bake Play Smile

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.

-Feta, Spinach & Ricotta Rolls
+Feta, Spinach and Ricotta Rolls

 These crispy feta, ricotta and spinach rolls made with puff pastry are ready in under an hour and make the perfect work from home lunch.